 The MTHFR gene variation is associated with a buildup of homocysteine due to impaired methylation.
 The MTHFR gene produces an enzyme that helps regulate homocysteine levels in the body, and when this process is impaired due to a genetic variation, we can end up with higher levels of homocysteine.
 [16]

 A deficiency in B vitamins can lead to higher homocysteine levels, so those with the MTHFR gene variation can support healthy levels by supplementing with methylated versions of folate, B6, and B12.
-Rootcology’s MTHFR Pathways is formulated specifically to facilitate the efficient metabolism of homocysteine.
-Speaking on the topic of fertility, elevated homocysteine levels have been associated with miscarriage.
+Rootcology’s MTHFR Pathways contains these and other important nutrients that work together to support the metabolism of homocysteine and help maintain healthy homocysteine levels.* Speaking on the topic of fertility, elevated homocysteine levels have been associated with miscarriage.
 [17]

 Testing for the MTHFR Gene and High Homocysteine Levels